shayan-naghizadeh/C-Lab-AUT/README.md

 > This repo is your **starter pack** for learning C programming at **AUT**.
-> Slides, samples, and some low-level magic all in one place.
+> Slides, samples, and some magic all in one place.
 > Let’s get coding! 🧠✨

 ---